 - It was served before 1 May 2026

-- You file a court possession claim by 31 July 2026
+- You filed a court possession claim by 31 July 2026

-If you miss 31 July, the notice cannot be enforced.
-You'd then need Section 8 — which means a 4-month notice period for Ground 1A (selling) and a very different court process.
+If any of those failed, the notice cannot be enforced.
+Section 8 is the route, which means a four-month notice period for Ground 1A (selling) and a very different court process.

 How the Transitional Rules Work (Schedule 6, RRA 2025)

-Schedule 6 of the Renters' Rights Act 2025 creates a three-month window after commencement (1 May 2026) during which Section 21 notices served before that date can still be used.
-The logic is fairness: landlords who lawfully served a notice under the old law shouldn't lose it overnight.
+Schedule 6 of the Renters' Rights Act 2025 created a three-month window after commencement (1 May 2026) during which Section 21 notices served before that date could still be used.
+The logic was fairness: landlords who lawfully served a notice under the old law should not lose it overnight.

-- Notice must have been served before 1 May 2026
+- The notice had to have been served before 1 May 2026

-- A court possession claim (Form N5B) must be filed by 31 July 2026
+- A court possession claim (Form N5B) had to be filed by 31 July 2026

-- The notice must have been valid at the time of service
+- The notice had to have been valid at the time of service

-Once a claim is filed by 31 July, the court can hear and decide it after that date.
-The deadline is about filing, not about obtaining a possession order.
+Where a claim was filed in time, the court can still hear and decide it now.
+The deadline was about filing, not about obtaining a possession order.

 Your notice did its job.
-The tenancy has ended.
+The tenancy ended.
 No further action needed.

 Was Your Notice Valid When Served?

-The transitional rules only preserve valid Section 21 notices.
+The transitional rules only preserved valid Section 21 notices, so if you have a claim in the court system this still matters.
 A defective notice cannot be rescued.
 The most common invalidity problems:

 1. No EPC provided at tenancy start ⚠️

-If you didn't provide an EPC at tenancy start, your S21 notice is invalid.
-The transitional provisions do not apply.
-Your route to possession is now Section 8 only.
+If you did not provide an EPC at tenancy start, your S21 notice was invalid and the transitional provisions never applied to it.
+Your route to possession is Section 8 only.

 2. No gas safety certificate